o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/_index.md

 ### Details

-Details about supported SDFormat sensors are available in the [SDFormat sub-page](./sdformat-sensors.md)
+Details about supported SDFormat sensors are available in the [SDFormat sensors sub-page](./sdformat-sensors.md).
+Additional information about SDFormat model plugins are given in the [SDFormat plugins sub-page](./sdformat-plugins.md).